-As I went through and extremely painful, unwanted divorce, it showed me a part of me I didn’t know existed.
-The pain of the divorce, depression and loss brought gifts and talents I had to the surface.
-It changed by worldview of people and pain that we as women suffer.
+As I went through an extremely painful, unwanted divorce, it showed me a part of me I didn’t know existed.
+The pain of the divorce, depression, and loss brought gifts and talents I had to the surface.
+It changed my worldview of people and pain that we as women suffer.
 It taught me compassion for those like me that most people will never know or feel.

 Are you going through a crushing now?
 Are you at the breaking point of pain and want God to change your circumstance?
 I am here to tell you that you can make it through your dark night season.
 It won’t kill you.
 You will just feel like it is.

 3 Promises to Remember When Life Gives You Lemonade

 Here are three things to remember when you can’t see your circumstance changing: